paezha/University-AI-Panel/README.md

     destabilize internal U.S. politics (U.S. Department of State 2024,
     51).

+[^34]: According to the Center for Countering Digital Hate, platforms
+    like facebook, Instagram, Tiktok, Twitter, and YouTube, failed to act 84% of the time on hundreds of posts that had millions of views, with facebook being the worst performer (Countering Digital Hate}
+    2021).

-[^34]: A report by the Center for Countering Digital Hate found that
+[^35]: A report by the Center for Countering Digital Hate found that
     Google’s Bard generated wrong and/or hateful outputs 78 out of 100 tests (Countering Digital Hate} 2023).
 In addition to being misleading to the unadvised, AI is also a stupendous tool ripe for